The 4 Biggest Employee Retention Problems and How To Solve Them

 If it’s feasible, you could offer some employees the opportunity to work from home.
-Some employees prefer to to work from home, and some fell more productive at their office, but nearly all value the autonomy to make those decisions.
+Some employees prefer to work from home, and some feel more productive at their office, but nearly all value the autonomy to make those decisions.

 Embracing autonomy is the easiest way to combat micromanagement and give employees the room they need to do their best work.
 This increased autonomy can take many forms.
 It doesn’t mean you need to completely flatten your organizational hierarchy, or eliminate management positions.